camchardukian/Certifications/Udemy Certifications/React-Testing-With-Enzyme.md

 # React Testing with Jest and Enzyme Certification

-**Background Information:**
-Udemy is an online course provider that arranges coursework into a series of modules that can include videos, exercises, and assessments.

 A few of the topics the _React Testing with Jest and Enzyme Certification_ covers include:

 - How to test React components, hooks, and Redux using Jest and Enzyme